egad13/FRjs/README.md

 	</script>
 ```

 If you want to self-host the library instead, you can [get the latest release from Github](https://github.com/egad13/FRjs/releases/latest).
-This is a convenient way to use the library in local development environments because it lets your IDE do code completion, among other things.
+This is a convenient way to use the library in local development environments.
 However, this is not recommended for production environments, because you won't automatically receive the semi-frequent patches the data module gets to keep up with changes on Flight Rising.

 ## How do I use it?